ospalh/3d-printing/mitome-in/description.md

 ## How to print

 These are mostly easy print.
 Use PLA or other standard material and standard print settings for most parts.
+This is pretty much at the border of resolution for standard 0.4 mm nozzles.
+Too complex characters can be a challenge.
+Make sure noto overextrude.

 Use a flexible material such as NinjaFlex or Filaflex for the ink pad cap.
 Use flexible PLA for the rubber seal, if you use that instead of the one part seal.